Device Manager views and manages all devices remotely from single, unified console. Protects all devices and endpoints.

 Comodo containment technology meets the key business deliverable of providing total protection against zero-day threats while having no impact on end-user experience or workflows.

 There are different ways to access Device Manager.
 The most common ways to access it are from the Control Panel, the Command Prompt, or Computer Management.
-In newer operating systems, there are some unique methods of opening Device Manager; this varies from OS to OS.
+In newer operating systems, there are some unique methods of opening it; this varies from OS to OS.

 Device Manager can also be opened by using a special command and through the command-line or Run dialog box.
-An easy way for opening Device Manager in Windows is by typing the correct command in the Command Prompt.
+An easy way for opening it in Windows is by typing the correct command in the Command Prompt.

 To be noted is the fact that Device Manager is included in Windows and there is no need to download or install anything.